Clara Oswald: Casting

-It was widely expected that Coleman would leave the show at the end of 2014.
-Moffat has confirmed in numerous interviews that he wrote the character out twice – once for the end of Series 8 and again for the 2014 Christmas special – but ultimately convinced Coleman to stay on for one more series.
-Moffat didn't feel that the show was "quite finished with Jenna and Clara", and wasn't convinced Coleman was ready to say goodbye either, "I don’t think anyone should leave Doctor Who until they’re really ready to leave."
-On 18 September 2015, Coleman officially announced on BBC Radio 1 that she would leave the show at the end of the ninth series.
-One of the reasons for her departure was her casting as Queen Victoria, in the ITV drama series Victoria.
+It was widely expected that Coleman would leave the show at the end of 2014, but the BBC declined to comment on speculation.
+Moffat wrote the character out twice – once for the end of series 8 and again for the 2014 Christmas special "Last Christmas" – but convinced Coleman to stay on for one more series.
+He didn't feel that the show was "quite finished with Jenna and Clara", and wasn't convinced Coleman was ready to depart the series; "I don’t think anyone should leave Doctor Who until they’re really ready to leave."
+Moffat originally scripted "Last Christmas" to end with Clara dying as an old woman, but Coleman changed her mind after the read-through.
+Moffat originally considered replacing Clara with Faye Marsay's character Shona from "Last Christmas".

+On 18 September 2015, Coleman announced on Radio 1 Breakfast that she would leave the show at the end of the ninth series.
+The Guardian reported that she left the series partly to take on the lead role in the ITV drama series Victoria (2016–2019).
+This makes Clara one of the Doctor's longest-serving companions in the series's history.

+Coleman reprised the role of Clara for a cameo appearance in the 2017 Christmas Special "Twice Upon a Time".
+Early drafts of the script had Clara interacting with fellow companions Nardole and Bill Potts, but Coleman's shooting schedule for Victoria prohibited this.
+Instead, Coleman shot her scenes in front of a green screen at the offices of the BBC Television Centre, days after filming wrapped.
+The episode's director Rachel Talalay described the story as being "about memories" and praised Moffat for weaving Clara into it: "The fact that the Doctor, having lost his memories of her, got them back in the Christmas episode, I just felt was so brilliant."